vishalcloudyuga/dcos-website/src/releases/1.9.0/notes.md

 The new `dcos task exec` command allows you to remotely execute a process inside the container of a deployed Mesos task, providing the following features.
 - An optional `--interactive` flag for interactive sessions.
 - Attach to a remote pseudoterminal (aka PTY) inside a container via the optional `--tty` flag.
-- Combine the `--interactive` and `--tty` flags to launch an interactive bash session.
-- Run `top` to see the resource usage of your container in real time.
+- Combine the `--interactive` and `--tty` flags to launch an interactive bash session or to run `top` and see the resource usage of your container in real time.

 For more information, see the documentation for the `dcos task exec` command [here](/docs/1.9/administration/debugging/).